HenryHK/nvim-config/README.md

 3. open nvim, do `:PlugInstall`

-4. You may need to do some extra things to get everything work: install lsp (`gopls`, `tsserver`, `efm` in this config), install `eslint_d`, install treesitter for specific language (pls refer to treesitter docs), install nerd fonts for proper icons, install ctags for tag support, install `bat` for nice fzf file preview.
+4. You may need to do some extra things to get everything work: install lsp (`gopls`, `tsserver`, `efm-language-server` in this config), install `eslint_d`, install treesitter for specific language (pls refer to treesitter docs), install nerd fonts for proper icons, install ctags for tag support, install `bat` for nice fzf file preview.

 ## Plugin Management